Modi applauds ‘strong friendship’ with Russia

 Date

-(MENAFN) Indian Prime Minister Narendra Modi has celebrated the “close coordination and deep friendship” between India and Russia during bilateral discussions with Russian President Vladimir Putin at the BRICS Summit in Kazan.
-The leaders engaged in talks that underscored their nations' strategic partnership, with Putin noting the ongoing expansion of cooperation between their countries.
-He remarked on the strengthened ties, pointing to increased collaboration between their legislatures, continuous communication between foreign ministers, and positive trends in bilateral trade.
+(MENAFN) Indian Prime Minister Narendra Modi has expressed his appreciation for the "close coordination and deep friendship" between India and Russia during bilateral discussions with Russian President Vladimir Putin at the BRICS Summit in Kazan.
+The meeting highlights the enduring strategic partnership between the two nations, which both leaders noted continues to grow.

-Putin emphasized Moscow's appreciation for Indian-Russian collaboration within BRICS, highlighting that both nations are founding members of the grouping.
-He humorously noted their rapport, suggesting that their close relationship allows for understanding without the need for translation.
+During their talks, Putin emphasized the expanding cooperation between India and Russia, highlighting the active communication between their foreign ministers and the positive trajectory of bilateral trade.
+He remarked, “We’re seeing a strengthening of cooperation between our legislatures; our foreign ministers are in constant contact, and bilateral trade is showing good dynamics.”
+Putin also conveyed Russia’s gratitude for India's role within BRICS, given that both countries are founding members of the organization.
+He humorously noted, “Our relations are so tight that I thought you would understand me without translation.”

-Modi, on his second visit to Russia this year, reiterated that these trips signify the enduring friendship and coordination between the two nations.
-He reflected on a previous meeting in Moscow in July, which he felt had further strengthened cooperation across various sectors.
+This meeting marks Modi’s second visit to Russia in 2023, underscoring the importance of the relationship.
+Modi reflected on his previous trip to Moscow in July, stating that it had further solidified cooperation across various sectors.

-The economic relationship between India and Russia has seen significant growth, with bilateral trade nearly tripling over the past two years to approximately $65 billion.
-This surge has been largely driven by India's increased imports of energy, fertilizers, and coal from Russia.
-During their July discussions, Modi and Putin set an ambitious target of reaching $100 billion in trade by 2030.
-However, both leaders acknowledged the importance of addressing the existing trade imbalance, as Indian exports to Russia were notably lower, totaling less than $5 billion in the previous fiscal year.
+Over the past two years, bilateral trade has surged nearly threefold, reaching approximately $65 billion.
+This increase is largely attributed to India’s rising imports of energy, fertilizers, and coal from Russia.
+During their discussions in July, the two leaders set an ambitious target of achieving $100 billion in trade by 2030.
+However, both acknowledged the necessity of addressing the current trade imbalance, which sees Indian exports to Russia falling below $5 billion in the last fiscal year.

+As Modi and Putin navigate this growing partnership, the emphasis on strengthening trade ties and enhancing mutual cooperation illustrates a commitment to a robust and resilient relationship between India and Russia in the evolving global landscape.

 Legal Disclaimer: